Tino Casal

-José Celestino Casal Álvarez, more commonly known as Tino Casal, (11 February 1950, in Tudela Veguín, Oviedo, Asturias, Spain - 22 September 1991, in Madrid, Spain) was a Spanish singer, songwriter and producer, who was active during La Movida Madrileña (The Madrid movement) Tino was one of the most popular singers in the 1980s in Spain.
+José Celestino Casal Álvarez, more commonly known as Tino Casal, (11 February 1950 - 22 September 1991) was a Spanish singer, songwriter and producer, who was active during La Movida Madrileña (The Madrid movement) Tino was one of the most popular singers in the 1980s in Spain.
 He became one of the most famous performers and his lavish costumes and sets were comparable to Liberace.

 Biography

 Tino Casal (second from the left) while at the Los Zafiros Negros in 1963.

 Tino Casal (second from the left) while at the Los Archiduques.

-Casal began his musical career, aged 13, in a group called "Los Zafiros Negros" (The Black Sapphires).
+Casal was born in Tudela Veguín, Oviedo, Asturias, and began his musical career, aged 13, in a group called "Los Zafiros Negros" (The Black Sapphires).
 In 1967 he joined "Los Archiduques" (The Archdukes), replacing their lead singer, who had fallen ill.
 He then left for London, in order to follow one of his other great passions - painting.
 It was there, that Casal had his first contact with glam-rock, attracted by the stream led by David Bowie, Sweet and T. Rex among others.

 In 1977, after a series of trips abroad, Casal returned to Spain, where he signed a recording contract with Philips when Spanish music lovers were looking for a substitute for well-loved crooners Nino Bravo and Bruno Lomas.
 During the 1970s, he performed at a number of different music festivals, and in 1978 he took part in the Benidorm Festival, where he won "Best Young Singer" and "Best Musical Composition.".

 After breaking his recording contract, Casal threw himself into painting until 1980, when he returned to music, producing other artists, such as Goma de Mascar or the Obús, the first heavy metal group in Spain.
 EMI took a keen interest in Casal's dual-role and offered him a contract in 1981.